Tunisia

 Barriers to Operational Activity

-Tunisian law does not place significant restrictions on associations’ activities.
+Tunisian law, however, does not place significant restrictions on associations’ activities.
 Decree 88 provides that associations’ activities and funding must abide by the principles of rule of law, democracy, plurality, transparency, equality, and human rights.
 Associations may not engage in incitement for violence, hatred, fanaticism or discrimination, nor may they undertake commercial activities in order to profit their members or evade taxes.

 The Decree specifically guarantees associations’ rights to engage in other activities, however: Article 5 provides for associations’ right to access information; evaluate state institutions and submit recommendations to improve their performance; organize meetings, demonstrations, conferences, workshops and engage in “all types of civil activities;” publish reports and other information materials; and conduct opinion polls.
 Further, the government is required to “make all necessary arrangements” to ensure that individuals are protected from violence, threats, or any coercive measures in their exercise of the right to freedom of association.